Facilities and Product Surveillance, 2014 - present

 Sandwich Student 1977 - 1978

 As part of my four year degree course I spent a year with the RGO at Herstmonceux Castle, Sussex.
 I worked on a research project analysing deviations in the Earth's rate of rotation over the past three centuries.
 I was responsible for data management and for the development and maintenance of Fortran programs to process the astronomical observations that formed the source data for the project.
-The results of the project were subsequently published in Nature magazine and presented at a number of international scientific conferences
+The results of the project were subsequently published in leading science journal Nature and presented at a number of international scientific conferences